Dialysis and endstage renal failure

 If you have an HGV or PSV licence you should discuss your condition with medical staff before returning to driving.
 (HGV and PSV licences are for driving trucks and buses in the UK)

-Female patients may also notice significant changes in their menstrual cycle.
+Women may also notice significant changes in their menstrual cycle.

 There are ways we can help you cope with sexual problems, so please try and discuss them with the medical staff or social work staff if you are in any way concerned.